-The interests of my lab means the group is involved in a variety of projects.
-Our field work in local coastal communities focuses on understanding how biotic factors such as predation and mutualisms interact with abiotic factors such as temperature to influence the structure of ecological communities and their ability to provide ecosystem services; a major emphasis of this work is integrating non-consumptive effects (fear) into classic community ecology and management .
-Our focus on marine communities also allows our research to address management issues.
+The lab group is involved in a variety of projects that use field, lab, and quantitative approaches to understand the causes and consequences of diversity.
+Our field work in coastal sites around New York city allows us manipulate conditions to determine relationships between environmental factors, diversity, and ecosystem services.
+Our projects focus on understanding how biotic factors such as predation and mutualisms interact with abiotic factors such as temperature to influence the structure of ecological communities and their ability to provide ecosystem services; a major emphasis of this work is integrating non-consumptive effects (fear) into classic community ecology and management .
+Some of our projects take place in relatively intact areas to determine how "natural" sites are maintained, but the lab also explores why these ideas matter for management.
+At Baruch that has meant a focus on oyster reef and salt marsh restoration; these two once-common local communities provided a host of services to the city, but they've been largely lost over past centuries.
+There are major efforts to rebuild these areas, but we need to know what factors (species interactions, environmental conditions) are necessary to give restoration activities the best shot at success.
+To answer these questions we combine our work in "pristine", stable communities with work on restored or degraded sites to consider how diversity changes due to management actions or disturbance.
 We currently collaborate with the Billion Oyster Project in their efforts to reintroduce oysters to New York Harbor, and our work in Jamaica Bay (in collaboration with Dr. Chester Zarnoch) offers insight on how salt marsh restorations may be best managed in urban sites.